kjanat/slimacademy/ARCHITECTURE.md

 The parser first reads the metadata file, then the `chapters.json` file, and finally the `content.json` file.
 The parsed data is then used to populate the fields of the `models.Book` struct.

-## Event-Driven Core
+## Event-Driven Streaming Core

-The core of the application is an event-driven system that processes the book's content as a stream of events.
-The `internal/events/event.go` file defines the structure of the events and the event stream.
+The core of the application is a modernized event-driven streaming system that processes the book's content as a memory-efficient stream of events.
+The `internal/streaming/stream.go` file defines the structure of the events and implements Go 1.23+ iterators for O(1) memory usage.

 ### Events

-The `Event` struct represents a single structural or formatting event in the document.
-It has the following fields:
+The `Event` struct represents a single structural or formatting event in the document with concrete typed fields:

 *   **`Kind`**: The type of event, such as `StartDoc`, `EndDoc`, `StartParagraph`, `EndParagraph`, etc.
-*   **`Arg`**: The data associated with the event, such as the text of a paragraph, the level of a heading, or the URL of an image.

-The `Kind` of an event is represented by an integer constant, which allows for efficient processing of events.
+*   **Concrete Fields**: Direct access to typed data like `Title`, `HeadingText`, `TextContent`, `ImageURL`, `Style`, etc.
+*   **Memory Optimization**: Uses `unique.Handle[string]` for O(1) duplicate detection and interning.

+The events use concrete structs instead of `any` interface for better type safety and performance.

 ### Event Stream

-The event stream is a sequence of events that represents the entire content of the book.
-The application generates the event stream by traversing the `models.Book` struct and creating events for each element in the book.
+The event stream is a sequence of events generated using Go 1.23+ `iter.Seq[Event]` iterators.
+The streaming system includes:
+*   **Token Sanitization**: Content is sanitized before streaming with diagnostic reporting
+*   **Memory Efficiency**: O(1) RAM usage even on large documents using `bytes.Lines()` for chunking
+*   **Context Cancellation**: Proper cancellation and error propagation support

 ## Writers